 I received my training as a political scientist at Princeton University and Freie Universität Berlin (Ph.D.
 2009).
 Since then, I have held visiting positions at Harvard University, the European University Institute, the University of St. Gallen, Wissenschaftszentrum Berlin, and the Hertie School of Governance.

-My research and teaching focuses broadly on EU politics, global governance, international organization and international political economy.
+My research and teaching focuses broadly on global governance, EU politics, international organization, and international political economy.
 Specifically, I am interested in the dynamics between domestic politics and international cooperation.
-In this context, I have also written extensively on the relationship between formal and informal governance in international organizations.
+In this context, I have written extensively on the relationship between formal and informal governance in international organizations.

-I have published in top field and general political science journals, among them the British Journal of Political Science, International Theory, Journal of Common Market Studies and the Review of International Organizations.
+I have published in top field and general political science journals, among them the British Journal of Political Science, International Theory, Journal of Common Market Studies, Journal of European Public Policy, and the Review of International Organizations.
 My book Informal Governance in the European Union appeared in 2013 with Cornell University Press.